When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 A financial statement that includes an estimate ofincome and planned expenditure.
 In Northern Ireland, it is the responsibility of the of Finance and Personnel.

-Comprising the(Chair) and s from the main , this agrees on what business the will deal with at meetings.
+Comprising the(Chair) and s from the main , this agrees on what business the will deal with in meetings in the Assembly Chamber.

 Supports plenary meetings of the Assembly and advises the Speaker on Assembly business procedures.
-Members go the Business Officer to ‘table’ motions for debate and questions for Ministers.
+Members go the Business Office to ‘table’ motions for debate and questions for Ministers.

 The most seniorin a .
 He/she ensures that elected representatives attend parliamentary sessions and vote according to party instructions.